Brian-K-Lee/birthdayCardSender/README.md

 # birthdayCardSender
-Find whose birthday is today and send the card
+Find whose birthday is today and send a Birthday card I designed